 Choose the Right Packing Materials

-Prepare as many packing supplies as possible, since an average household has countless things that need to be packed.
+Moving day preparations include gathering as many packing supplies as possible since an average household has countless things that need to be packed.
 We recommend that you obtain:

 - Boxes – borrow or buy as many large, medium, and heavy-duty ones